cola98765/Boxing/README.md

 * completely reworked what you need to create gear
 	* only a box collider, generic item component, and optionally stackable behaviour is needed. things like scale of saide box collider of weight of item will be set in runtime
 	* expanded config file to facilitate that change.
 Not much is hardcoded.
-* localisation is copied from single tiems, and inventory icons are mostly generic
+* localisation is copied from single items, and inventory icons are mostly generic
 * added submod with boxes for most FoodPackByTKG items

 **V1.2.0**